 Insomnia provides a number of authentication helpers to make it trivial to interface with the most common authentication standards.
-Simply choose your standard, fill in some details, and Insomnia will take care of the hard work for you.
+Choose your standard, fill in the prompted fields, and Insomnia will take care of the rest.

 Select your authentication type from the Auth dropdown menu.

 Supported Authentication Types